 Who cannot drive with guns in Nevada?

-The following people are prohibited from possessing firearms or being gun owners.
-It does not matter if the firearm is loaded, and it does not matter whether the person is in a motor vehicle or not:
+The following people are prohibited from possessing guns whether in a vehicle or not:

 Note that minors under 18 years old usually may not carry loaded guns without supervision.7